ASCTech/asc_install/TestCases/asc_events.md

 2. As Content Manager go to Administration > Structure > Taxonomy from menu.
     Add several terms to each of the events vocabularies, and rename a vocabulary.
-    +   Site should have 3 vocabularies for news, and allow Content Managers and site administrators to add terms from the Taxonomy menu.
+    +   Site should have 3 vocabularies for events, and allow Content Managers and site administrators to add terms from the Taxonomy menu.
     +   Site Admins and Content Managers should be able to rename vocabularies.